-The same principle applied for the second example.
+The same principle is applied for the second example of flying 1 hour by plane.
 The 1 hour is a misconception.
-There is the 30mins to 1 hour to get to the airport, park, further time to go through check-in – security checks and boarding before the one hour commences.
+There is the 30mins to 1 hour to get to the airport, park, further time to go through check-in — security checks and boarding before the one hour commences.
 The same once you have landed.
 The 1 hour suddenly becomes 3 hours.
-Adding one hour where you can do something for 4 hours as opposed to only 1 and losing 2 provides far greater value to you – but just as importantly, to your Client.
+Adding one hour where you can do something for 4 hours as opposed to only 1 and losing 2 provides far greater value to you — but just as importantly, to your Client.

-Above is just considering travelling in the UK.
+The above examples just consider travelling in the UK.
 What about travelling further?
 Perhaps there is a contract in another country, but to offer the real value you agree to, you need to spend weeks there at a time.
 At what stage of your personal life are you?
 Do you have a partner to consider?
-Do you have dependents – do you really want to be away from this family for prolonged periods of time?
+Do you have dependents — do you really want to be away from this family for prolonged periods of time?

-A contract was located near the south of Spain, it required me to be there most of the time for me to find the right people and deliver the value I agreed.
+A past Client was located near the south of Spain, it required me to be there most of the time for me to find the right people and deliver the value I agreed.
 The programme was to last around 12 months.
 The initial arrangement was to fly out Monday mornings, stay local to the Client during the weekdays and fly back Friday nights.
 Whilst novel to begin with, delivering optimum value was not going to be sustainable for the longer term.
 I couldn’t do anything with the travel time.
 It was split into short steps for each part of the travel that meant little productivity could be gained whilst travelling.
 I had agreed with my wife this routine was for the first month.
-If the contract worked out, changing the travel to be more of a commute.
+If the contract worked out, changing the travel arrangements.
 This meant re-locating my family from their current location to be nearer to the contract.
 Travel became a commute instead of a multi-part journey that prevented productivity to be achieved.

 A Client in North America meant travelling to their HQ on a frequent basis.
-It was a complete digital transformation.
-To offer real value in the desired timeframes this cannot be done completely remotely.
-This is not commutable.
-I had a choice; pass up on the contract or work out arrangements that will work for myself and my family.
+It was a complete end to end digital transformation.
+To offer real value in the desired time-frames this cannot be done completely remotely.
+This is also not commutable.
+I had a choice; pass up on the work or work out arrangements that will work for myself and my family.
 I chose the latter because my wife and I worked out how to make it possible.
 Compromises had to be made by both of us, but it was possible.
-I would spend two weeks in North America and one week in the UK, on a constant rotation for the duration of the contract.
+I would spend two weeks in North America and one week in the UK, on a constant rotation for the duration of the agreement.
 When it was the summer holidays, the family would stay with me in North America for extended periods of time.